 Visitors travel across Texas in search of serene vistas and wide-open skies… but that road trip isn’t necessary.
 Austin is lucky enough to be just 30 minutes away from neighboring Bastrop, a city whose charm cannot be overstated.
-Just a hop, skip and a jump from the heart of Austin.
-Bastrop feels a world away from the hustle and bustle of the big city.
+Just a hop, skip and a jump from the heart of Austin, Bastrop feels a world away from the hustle and bustle of the big city.
 It’s well worth a day trip during your visit, to soak in the big sky, small-town appeal of beautiful Bastrop.

-McKinney Roughs Nature Park.
+Bastrop State Park.
 Courtesy of Visit Bastrop.

-Get out on the El Camino Real Paddling Trail in a rented canoe from Bastrop River Co for a leisurely six-mile paddle with fabulous views and stop along the way for pics and picnics.
+Get out on the El Camino Real Paddling Trail in a rented canoe from Bastrop River Co. for a leisurely six-mile paddle with fabulous views and stop along the way for pics and picnics.
 You can also BYO watercraft and put in at Fisherman’s Park.
 For something more interactive, check out McKinney Roughs State Park where you can dual-zip line, horseback ride, hike the trails, and spend the night in onsite camp housing.

 Courtesy of Visit Bastrop.

 For something more esoteric, the Lost Pines Art Bazaar has decor and furnishings, art, antiques and gifts from all around the world.
 Art lovers will also find a home at the Lost Pines Art Center, a comprehensive art center with a gallery, classrooms, artist studios, a sculpture garden and more.
 Music lovers can lose hours flipping through vinyl at Astro Record Store, voted best satellite record emporium by the Austin Chronicle.
 And for a pricier (but also more enviable) souvenir, get fitted for beautiful boots at Texas Boot Company.

 It’s pretty easy to find something delicious in Bastrop.
 Kick off your morning with eye-popping portions at the famed Maxine’s Cafe and Bakery.
-If you’re doing it right, you’ll opt for a big-as-your-head griddlecake or the spicy Texas Benedict with jalapeno hollandaise.
+If you’re doing it right, you’ll opt for a big-as-your-head griddle cake or the spicy Texas Benedict with jalapeno hollandaise.
 Don’t forget the pie to go!
 For lunch, Gracie's can do no wrong.
 It’s comfort food at its finest—big burgers, chicken fried steak, pork roasts—all served in an indoor/outdoor eatery that also sometimes has live music.

-Courtesy of Neighbors Kitchen & Yard.
+Courtesy of Neighbor's Kitchen & Yard.

 Breweries, Wineries, Distilleries & More

-Central Texas is (now) well known for its abundance of breweries, distillers, and great bars.
-For folks in search of a cold brewski, the Bastrop Beer Co should be their first stop.
+Central Texas is well known for its abundance of breweries, distillers, and great bars.
+For folks in search of a cold brewski, the Bastrop Beer Co. should be their first stop.
 Located in downtown Bastrop, they have hundreds of beers available in bottles, cans or on draft.
 Grab something to go or belly up and stay awhile for one of their beer cocktails, wine or sake shots.
 Veteran-brewed and serving American food, the 602 Brewing Company has a scratch-kitchen serving up the classics and a beer menu that has both in-house brews and beers from the surrounding local areas.
 For something a little boozier, the Copper Shot Distillery is both a fantastic place to have a cocktail and a spot for cool dogs.
 Enjoy a flight of whiskey or whiskey drinks while enjoying some sunshine on their patio.